JahdaiF/ticket-lifecycle/README.md

 One of the most important takeaways from this project was the necessity of documentation.
 In a fast-paced environment, direct requests made outside of the ticketing system can easily be forgotten and leave no record for the team.
 I used this lab to emphasize a "ticket everything" approach.
 If a task isn't recorded, it doesn't exist for reporting or management purposes.
 Having this data is what allows a team to identify hardware trends and justify the need for more resources.

 #### Building Technical Muscle Memory
 I believe technical intuition comes through repetition.
-By cycling through these different scenarios—from banking outages to hardware failures—I built the professional muscle memory needed to manage a help desk with confidence and precision.
+By cycling through these different scenarios, from banking outages to hardware failures, I built the professional muscle memory needed to manage a help desk with confidence and precision.